joh-dah/GRiNS/docs/usage/RACIPE_Tutorial.md

 We retrieve all topology files that need to be simulated.

-The 'glob' function is used to search for all files with a '.topo' extension in the specified directory ('topo_dir').
-The 'sorted()' function ensures that the files are processed in a the alphbetical oder, but this is not necessary.
+The `glob` function is used to search for all files with a `.topo` extension in the specified directory (`topo_dir`).
+The `sorted()` function ensures that the files are processed in a the alphbetical oder, but this is not necessary.

 ```python
 # Get the list of all topology files which need to be simulated